 - Allows you to time any email releases to other digital marketing efforts.

-Make sure your email content answers any questions the user might have about who you are and what you offer.
+Ensure your email content answers any questions the user might have about who you are and what you offer.
 You should have staff available and prepared to answer any responses you receive.

 Design your emails to provide fresh updates.
 There’s no point in sending out the same information over and over again.
 That causes people to get tired of your emails and unsubscribe from your lists.